Maryland Republican Party: State legislature

+County government

+As of 2024, Republicans hold a majority of the seats on the boards of commissioners in eleven counties (Allegany, Calvert, Caroline, Carroll, Garrett, Kent, Queen Anne's, St. Mary's, Somerset, Washington, and Worcester) and the county councils in five counties (Cecil, Dorchester, Harford, Talbot, and Wicomico).
+The Republican Party also holds county executive seats in Cecil, Harford, and Wicomico counties.

 State party

 Historically, the Republican Party has been very weak in Maryland.
 The Republican Party is the minority party in both houses of the Maryland General Assembly.
 In the House of Delegates, the Republicans control 39 seats to the Democrats' 102.
 In the Maryland State Senate, the Republicans control 13 seats to the Democrats' 34.
 Since 1854, the Republican Party has controlled both chambers of the General Assembly for only 5 years.
 There have been only 9 Republican governors of Maryland, and just 2 of those have managed to win re-election.
 In 2022, the Republican gubernatorial candidate, Dan Cox, lost by a landslide margin of 32.41%, which was the largest loss for any gubernatorial nominee since 1986, in which Republican Thomas J. Mooney lost by a margin of 64.74%.

 The Republican Party enjoys widespread support from Western Maryland and the Eastern Shore, both of which are mainly rural.
 In other areas of the state such as heavily populated Montgomery County, Prince George's County, and the City of Baltimore, Republicans are a minority.

 The majority of voters in the state of Maryland live in urban metropolitan areas such as Baltimore and are affiliated with the Democratic Party.

 In 2003, Michael Steele became the first African American elected to statewide office in the state of Maryland, when he was elected lieutenant governor.
 Prior to this, Steele served as the chairman of the Maryland Republican Party.
 In 2009, Michael S. Steele was elected chair of the Republican National Committee, the first African American to hold that position.